 Written by Tiago Silva.
-Updated on 30, May 2023
+Updated on 07, November 2024

-A single sitemap file must be UTF-8 encoded, have a maximum size of 50,000 URLs, and 50MB uncompressed, whichever is the highest.
+A single sitemap file must be UTF-8 encoded, have a maximum size of 50,000 URLs, and be 50MB uncompressed, whichever is the highest.

 Sitemaps can be compressed to gzip format.
 These limits prevent servers from becoming overwhelmed.
 If a Sitemap hits the limitations mentioned, you can create an XML sitemap index.

-XML sitemap Index is a file containing a list of multiple sitemaps.
+XML Sitemap Index is a file containing a list of multiple sitemaps.
 The limitations are the same: a sitemap Index cannot have more than 50,000 sitemaps and be smaller than 50MB.

 It’s also possible to have multiple XML sitemap indexes and compress them using gzip format.

-As I wrote above, sitemaps are important, but not required for SEO.
+As I wrote above, sitemaps are important but not required for SEO.

-So while using XML sitemaps won’t guarantee indexing or good rankings, these are the benefits of using them:
+So, while using XML sitemaps won’t guarantee indexing or good rankings, these are the benefits of using them:

 You can also check the index coverage reports by sitemap.
-This allows you to identify crawling issues for specific parts of a site if your sitemaps are separated in such way.
+This allows you to identify crawling issues for specific parts of a site if your sitemaps are separated in such a way.

 According to Google, these are the types of websites in more need of a sitemap: